tobek/laminae/notes.md

     - interesting stuff about maintaining morale on endless journey, does that work with finding the end? i guess some could give up, maybe there are some scattered communities
     - generation ship aspect needs inhospitability of space vs spaceship vs finding a planet, so this would need something like that, caravan provides something
 - magical research outpost, maybe in CNC or CGC. this is kind of Bloom islet
-    + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know
+    + maybe rumored to be in CGC but might be some extra crazy bit of CNC or some other place, hard to know. dissolution one could be on CED
-- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
+- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP)
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
-NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC
+NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC, CNP
     + *definitely NGD if nothing else* - maybe CEP
     + do you learn from it? does it scare you?
-- saying yes vs. saying no
-    + LND or CNP is no?
-    + CNC and CNP make a good yes/no pair
-    + 'The afterlife is comprised of two territories: not heaven and hell, but a world for those who said "yes" more than "no", and its opposite.
-Yes-world is flowing, a realm without boundaries, and of your soul it makes a river and a flux, a joyful playdough being that absorbs all it touches.
-No-world is a sequence of diamond-walled gardens, and from safety you watch beautiful terrors flicker through the crystal' <https://twitter.com/ctrlcreep/status/1100085668397699073> ('But what if I had to spend my life mostly saying yes against my will')
-    - maybe this is in cosmography, someone went to exactly 2 planes and then said the above, lead the way into figuring out about there being more - CNC vs CNP
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
-If too proactively punishing, the punishment is punished. maybe CED or LED or CNP
+If too proactively punishing, the punishment is punished. maybe CED or LED
 - Lost and found (maybe in CEC or CNC or LNP or CNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in)
-- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEX, would be interesting autonomy CNC or CGC. gosh could be NGD if nothing else
+- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NEX, would be interesting autonomy CGC. gosh could be NGD if nothing else
     - AKA collective consciousness/intelligence, mindcity, hypermind, metamind, group mind
     - "Something the whole ocean is doing"
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
 NED?
 - Sex  - CGD, CED, NED, NEC (dreams), NEP
-- a prison (w research/testing?)
+- a prison (w research/testing?) (oubliette in CNP, but can be used more elsewhere)
 - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)
-- sleep NEC
+- sleep NEC - maybe some dreamless and tranquil sleep is CNP
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops